-In general, before establishing a voice call it is possible to select one of the two configurations and in accordance with the selected setting, configure the module and the codec via the AT commands provided by Telit [3].
+In general, before establishing a voice call it is possible to select one of the two configurations and in accordance with the selected setting, configure the module and the codec via the AT commands provided by Telit, refer to documents [3].
 The next pages describe the use of these AT commands.